astronomer/astro-docs/cloud/stable/01_get-started/01_quickstart.md

 This project directory is where you'll store all the necessary files files to build and deploy your Airflow image.

 In the project directory, run:

 ```
 $ astro dev init
 ```

-This will generate some files in the directory:
+This will generate the following files in that directory:

 ```py
 .